marcusgia2505/classsExGameInstructions/docs/Organize.rst

 Folders
 =======

 Games are sorted into folders, which can be named for example after different chapters of lectures.
 They can be found on the left.
 You can create a new folder by clicking on *new folder* in the top bar.
 Folders can be renamed by clicking on the title of a folder in the main screen (above the list of games).
+This is not possible for the general folder that is provided by default.
 Folders are ordered alphabetically.
 It is not possible to change the order of folders.

 .. note:: If you need a specific order, you may name the folders e.g. 01 - intro, 02 - motivation, ...

-Folder can only be deleted when they are empty.
-Then the delete symbol will appear |pic_delete|.
+Folders can only be deleted when they are empty.
+Then the delete symbol |pic_delete| will appear.
 The deletion cannot be reversed.

 Each account has a standard folder which is called *general folder*.
 This cannot be deleted.